 The Corporation's quarterly results are also affected by the timing of acquisitions and the start-up of PUPS operations.
 Certain expenses, including some due diligence and professional fees cannot be capitalized.
 These are instead expensed in the weeks surrounding a related acquisition.
-The Corporation also incurs some one-time expenses when a PUPS location is opened.
+The Corporation also incurs some start-up expenses when a PUPS location is opened.
 These costs may include labor, training, travel, advertising or office expenses.
-The Q2 - 2009 results were affected by the acquisition of Kenaston Self Storage and the start-up of PUPS in Winnipeg.
-The Q3 - 2009 results continue to bear the costs of start up at PUPS in Winnipeg.
-As well, costs for renting space, training staff and outfitting the new PUPS location in Saskatoon, SK are included in Q3.